GPenet/u06_naming/README.md

 -v4-2 output "p;r;bbbb" where the puzzle in minlex morph is in output

 The process is cancelled if a wrong puzzle is seen

-To limit the risk of an endless brute force
+To limit the risk of an endless brute force, a minimum of 17 clues is required, but the caller should take care not to send puzzles with plenty of solutions.